 About the trial

 The phase 2/3 CENTAUR trial tracked 137 patients with ALS over the course of 24 weeks.
 Participants were randomly and anonymously (double-blinded) selected to receive an oral formulation of AMX0035 or a placebo control.
 About 25% of participants dropped out during the course of the trial.
 However, given the rapid, progressive nature of ALS, this rate is not uncommon in ALS trials.
 For eligible participants, primary outcomes were measured using the ALSFRS-R, a survey that evaluates a patient’s ability to perform daily activities such as climbing stairs, holding a fork, or swallowing food.
+A follow-up analysis examined the effects of the drug on the survival of participants over a period of up to three years.

 For more information about the published study results, read the company’s press release.
 For information about the CENTAUR trial, visit ClinicalTrials.gov and enter “NCT03127514” into the search box.